Hermes tests European appetite for its young Chinese brand

-PARIS, Sept 11 (Reuters) - Shang Xia, a Chinese brand backed by French luxury goods group Hermes, opened its first shop outside its home market in Paris on Wednesday to test demand among non-Chinese customers for its handcrafted products.
+PARIS (Reuters) - Shang Xia, a Chinese brand backed by French luxury goods group Hermes (HRMS.PA), opened its first shop outside its home market in Paris on Wednesday to test demand among non-Chinese customers for its handcrafted products.

 Shang Xia, which aims to revive Chinese crafts that were nearly destroyed by China’s Cultural Revolution, including ancient styles of porcelain, cashmere felt and furniture, is part of a new generation of Chinese brands elbowing their way into the crowed European luxury goods market.